Skip to main content

 Good Manufacturing Practices and Quality Control

-A cornerstone of pharmaceutical quality assurance is adherence to Good Manufacturing Practices (GMP).
+A cornerstone of assurance is adherence to Good Manufacturing Practices (GMP).
 These are a set of guidelines that outline the minimum requirements a manufacturer must meet to ensure products are consistently high in quality, from initial raw materials to the finished product.
 GMP covers every aspect of production, including:

 • Personnel Training ∞ Ensuring all staff involved in manufacturing are adequately trained and qualified.